 Travel at the right time of year

-Although we don’t always have the luxury of travelling at the most ideal time of the year, if you have the luxury of choosing when to go make the most of enjoying such a luxury as certain times of the year can be very cold and/or wet.
+Although we don’t always have the luxury of traveling at an ideal time of the year.
+If you have the luxury of choosing when to go make the most of enjoying such a luxury.
+At certain times of the year can very cold and/or wet.

 Bargain, inspect and bargain again